bmcilw1/goodtechcofounders/src/pages/about/index.md

 Early into my journey as a co-founder, I learned that it's an all-consuming job.
 I saw that the lack of good technical expertise earlier in the development process was risking sinking the ship while still in the harbor for many fledgling enterprises.
 But, I couldn't personally take the wheel for so many ships.

-I realized that the only way I would be able to share my needed expertise with those who needed it most was by freely publishing everything I learned about software and business.
+I realized that the only way I would be able to share my needed expertise with those who needed it most was by putting the most important lessons I learned about software and business out there where they could be found.
 I decided to go for it!

 ## Now What?